 Beechwood Park is a holder of Green Flag status.

 See the location of Beechwood Park

 Beechwood Park opening times are displayed on the gates and on information boards in the park.

-The cafe and toilets at Beechwood are next to Beechwood House.
+There is a cafe and toilets next to Beechwood House.

 Buses run along Chepstow Road and Christchurch Road and stop outside the park, visit Newport Transport for details.

 Beechwood House, a Grade II listed building, was built in 1877-78 as the private residence of George Fothergill, a tobacco manufacturer and former Mayor of Newport and the 30 acre park originally formed the private grounds.

 In 1900, Newport Borough Council bought Beechwood House and the grounds were opened up as a public park.
 During the World War I, the house was used as a convalescent home.